 Qualifies for MOC Part 4 credit for Performance in Practice.
 Cost is $250 to complete the module.

 Webinar Series on Human Trafficking

 The Children’s Healthcare of Atlanta Stephanie V. Blank Center for Safe and Healthy Children and the Governor’s Office for Children and Families is presenting a Web-based training series on human trafficking.
 It aims to educate professionals on sex trafficking of children and teens.
 The series includes six individual modules which will be presented via live webinars.
 Interested professionals may attend any of the webinars and do not need to complete all six.
-The modules do not need to be completed in order; however we recommend that learners with limited knowledge of this topic complete the Introduction module prior to others in the series.
+The modules do not need to be completed in order; however it isrecommended that learners with limited knowledge of this topic complete the Introduction module prior to others in the series.
 All webinars are free!
-The series will be offered through December 2014.
+The series will be offered through June 2015.

 Inter-CAP: An International Course on Child Abuse Paediatrics

 June 1-5, 2015

 Uppsala University and Clarion Hotell Gillet